 Extrinsic metaphysics seeks to answer the third question above, developing along evolutionary pathways through the medium of our thought.
 The evolutionary replicable thought entity is Dawkins’ meme.
 Interdependent memes can be rolled up into a memeplex, a coherent collection of memes.
 Just as organisms evolve in physical reality, memeplexes evolve in sentient minds via Dawkins’ memetic evolution (originally memic, but later changed to mimic genetic).

 One usually associates our sentience with cognitive intelligence, but much of behavior and hence memetic evolution is further influenced by emotional intelligence.
 Memetic evolution is shaped both cognitively and emotionally.
-In memetic evolution, variation occurs in response to infidelity during copying from mind to mind, and selection results from differences in ease of transmission (communication+cognition), and in emotional appeal.
+In memetic evolution, variation occurs in response to infidelity during copying from mind to mind.
+Much of this lack of fidelity stems from different emotional needs of individual minds, which causes ‘slanting’ of meanings.
+Memetic selection results from differences in ease of transmission (communication+cognition), and in emotional appeal (need).

 The laws of evolution are the same in both gene and meme processes.
 These parallel co-evolution processes are somewhat interdependent (a topic for a later exposition).
 As with genetics, drift is also a large factor in memetic evolution, which exhibits a spectrum of copying fidelity and selection strength characteristics across various types of memeplex.